John J. York Reveals Blood and Bone Marrow Disorder Diagnoses

 The actor took to social media on Wednesday to share the news of his ongoing health battle.

-General Hospital star John J. York is opening up to fans about her recent diagnoses and his ongoing health battles.
+General Hospital star John J. York is opening up to fans about his recent diagnoses and his ongoing health battles.

 "Last December, of '22, I was diagnosed with myelodysplastic syndrome, and [Smoldering Multiple Myeloma], two blood and bone marrow disorders," York shared.
 "Over the past many months, I've had three bone marrow biopsies, many chemo treatments -- I have another one coming up in a couple of weeks -- and I am closing in on a blood stem cell transplant."